plotly/plotly.py/migration-guide.md

 ## FigureWidget Subplot Example
 Let's create a subplot then turn it into a FigureWidget to display in the notebook.
-Note that `append_trace` is no deprecated.
+Note that `append_trace` is now deprecated.
 Use `add_trace` or `add_traces` instead.

 ```
 import plotly